Maintaining Strong Media Relations

 Share Your Contacts

-• A PA representative may not know the answer but probably knows someone who does.
+• A public affairs professional may not know the answer but probably knows someone who does.
 Point the reporter in a productive direction rather than being a dead end.

 Establish an unbreakable relationship with media outlets and their audiences using these do's and don'ts.